<img src="https://events.xg4ken.com/pixel/v2?tid=KT-N2BAB-3ED&amp;noscript=1" width="1" height="1" style="display:none">

 Open My CD

-• Peace of Mind – When interest rates rise, you will be able to purchase CD’s at the higher rates each year.
+Even better, you won't be bothered by changing interest rates.
+When interest rates rise, you will be able to purchase CD’s at the higher rates each year.
 If interest rates fall, the longer term CD’s you previously purchased were purchase at higher rates.

-Setting Up a CD Ladder at First Alliance Credit Union
+Set up a CD Ladder at First Alliance Credit Union

 CD Laddering is a strategy used by investors that balances receiving higher interest rates with the convenience of being able to access your investment without penalties be assessed.
 Using a CD laddering strategy allows the investor to have a steady flow of cash that matures over different intervals of time.
+This lets you take advantage of the best CD rates

-If you'd like to take advantage of a CD Ladder strategy, become a First Alliance Credit Union today and talk with a member experience advisor about opening up a certificate of deposit.
+If you'd like to take advantage of a CD Ladder investing strategy, become a First Alliance Credit Union member today and talk with a member experience advisor about opening up a certificate of deposit.
 It's easy to do, and you can monitor your CDs by logging into our online banking platform or mobile app.

 We do our best to provide helpful information but we cannot guarantee the accuracy or completeness of the information presented in the article, under no circumstance does the information provided constitute legal advice.
 You are responsible for independently verifying the information if you intend to use it in any way.
 Additionally, the content is not intended to be reflective of First Alliance Credit Union’s products or services, for accurate and complete details about our product and service information you must speak to an advisor at First Alliance Credit Union.